pramnora/bash/README.md

 ### General commands

+Editors...

+nano fileName - opens the file for further editing inside of Nano text editor/[CTRL]+[X] to exit
+vi fileName - opens the file for further editing inside of Vim text editor[:i] - insert mode/[:quit] to exit

+Filing...

+touch fileName - creates a text file
+rm fileName - removes the text file

+File Management...

 pwd - print working directory, lists what is your current working directory
 ls - lists all files inside of current directory
 mv fileName1 fileName2 - renames a file
 cp fileName1 fileName2 - copies a file
 mkdir directoryName - creates a new folder directory
 rmdir directoryName - removes the folder directory
-touch fileName - creates a text file
-rm fileName - removes the text file
 cat fileName - shows the file text on the terminal screen without running the program
-nano fileName - opens the file for further editing inside of Nano text editor/[CTRL]+[X] to exit
-vi fileName - opens the file for further editing inside of Vim text editor[:i] - insert mode/[:quit] to exit
 cd - takes you into the 'home' directory
 cd dirName - takes you into the named directory
 cd dirName/dirName - takes you into the sub-named directory